Towards Automatic Evaluation and High-Quality Pseudo-Parallel Dataset Construction for Audio Editing: A Human-in-the-Loop Method: Dataset Construction

 To assess the edited audio samples generated by these 23 systems, we conducted a large-scale subjective listening study involving \textbf{five domain experts} with extensive experience in audio dataset curation and perceptual evaluation.
 Each expert independently rated the editing audio pairs along three key perceptual dimensions: \textbf{Quality}, \textbf{Relevance}, and \textbf{Faithfulness}.
-The final rating for each system was computed as the average of expert scores across all three dimensions.
+The final rating for each utterance was computed as the average of five expert scores across individual dimensions.
 A comprehensive summary of system IDs and their evaluation results is presented in Table~\ref{table-sysid-score}.